BruceCsC/lab3part1.md/README.md

 | Android  |  Google   |  10  | OS  |

 Lab 3 Part 1
-# 1. In this paper,
+# 1. In this paper, it talks about under the situation in Hong Kong IT development
 # 2.
 # 3.
 # 4.